jeffharwell/viewpointdiversity/README.md

 # VDD Algorithm
 Viewpoint Diversity Detection Algorithm

+# Dependencies

+## Packages

+* nltk
+* spacy
+* sklearn
+* gensim
+* numpy
+* matplotlib
+* PyMySQL (For connecting to a copy of the Internet Argument Corpus database)
+* pandas
+* textblob (for sentiment analysis)
+* torch (required by Spacy)

+## Gensim

+Gensim is going to download some very big files.
+If you want to control where those files go set the following environment commands in your Python script.
+For example if you have a directory '/bigtmp' where you want all Gensim data to go set you environmental variables as follows:

+For running from a BASH shell:

+    export GENSIM_DATA_DIR=/bigtmp
+    export TEMP=/bigtmp

+Here is how you would set it if calling the module from a Jupyter notebook:

+    %set_env GENSIM_DATA_DIR=/bigtmp
+    %set_env TEMP=/bigtmp

+## NLTK Stopwords
+You will need the nltk package install and the stopwords downloaded

+    # python
+    >>> import nltk
+    >>> nltk.download('stopwords')
+    >>> nltk.download('vader_lexicon')

+## Spacy
+You will need the package spacy installed and run the following to download the parsing model:

+    $ python -m spacy download en_core_web_lg

 # Other
 The packaging tutorial I followed to set this whole thing up. https://packaging.python.org/tutorials/packaging-projects/